rasmusthrane/Sudoku-Solver/testList.md

 ### Solver
 - [Ok] Given an easy Sudoku solver should find the solution
-- [] Given an intermediate Sudoku solver should find the solution
+- [Ok] Given an intermediate Sudoku solver should find the solution
 - [Ok] Given a sudoku solver should be able to apply `naked pairs` technique to elimate candidates
 - [Ok] Given a sudoku solver should not eliminate candidates if it is looking at a candidate of two digits (so not a pair)